riigipilv/trainings/abc_est/5/readme.md

 kubectl create -f host_path.yaml kubectl get pods -o wide
 ```

-The volume will be mounted from the node that the pod is started on.
-If two pods happen to be on the same node, the pods would have a shared folder.
-After the pods are up, do a curl many times.
-You should see other users' namespaces and pod names in the response.
-This is because the nodes folder is shared between all the pods that run on that node.

 Hostpath tüüpi köide (volume) ühendatakse (mount) asukohta (gkaust või fail) otse serverist (worker node), milles vastav Pod jookseb.
 Kui kaks Pod'i juhtuvad olema samas severis, oleks nendel Podidel ühendatud täpselt sama väline kaust või fail.